-MUSKEGON, Mich — A husband and father in Muskegon, was discharged from Mercy Health Muskegon the hospital Mondy, after being placed on a ventilator twice for COVID-19.
+MUSKEGON, Mich — A husband and father in Muskegon, was discharged from Mercy Health Muskegon Monday, after being placed on a ventilator twice from COVID-19.

-“I wouldn’t wish this on anybody, it’s nasty.”
+“I wouldn’t wish this on anybody, it’s nasty," Rick Jones said,

 Dr. Rosel saw Jones back on Nov.
 22nd, right before he was admitted to the ICU.